 - Your share in the horse (no more than 1,000 units sold per horse)

 - Weekly email updates direct from the trainer

 - Special owner invitations throughout the year:

-- Invitation to visit the colt and see it trackside
+- Invitation to visit the horse and see it trackside

 - Invitation to meet the trainer

 - Membership card that offers associated community benefits